groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/loading-documents/load-options-for-different-document-types/load-personal-storage-pst-or-ost-with-options.md

 ### Convert each personal storage content to different formats

 The following code snippet shows how to convert each personal storage content to a different format based on the content type:

 *   JPG attachments will be converted to PNG
 *   DOCX attachments will be converted to PDF
 *   Emails and all other types will be converted to HTML

-{{< tabs "code-example1">}}
+{{< tabs "personal-storage-convert-content-different-formats">}}
 {{< tab "ConvertPersonalStorageContentToDifferentFormats.java" >}}
 ```java
 import com.groupdocs.conversion.Converter;
 import com.groupdocs.conversion.contracts.ConvertOptionsProvider;